 The first such partnership was created with the Social Justice Learning Institute’s Black Male Youth Academy, whose success rates were astounding.
 This partnership allowed ALL WAYS UP to expand services beyond Section 8 housing to other low-income residents in the community.

-In 2012, ALL WAYS UP broadened its charity partner outreach by launching the Bridging the Gap Awards (BGA), a grant program that assists smaller-sized nonprofits working hard to help low-income residents all around the country.
-Through partnerships with these grass-roots charities, ALL WAYS UP has expanded its giving programs to include college scholarships and the annual UP Through Education Summit for students entering their first year of college.
-To date, through the BGAs and other initiatives, ALL WAYS UP has funded more than 50 community partners and over 450 education scholarships.
+In 2012, ALL WAYS UP broadened its charity partner outreach by launching the Bridging the Gap Awards (BGA), a grant program that assists smaller-sized non-profits working hard to help low-income residents all around the country.
+Through partnerships with these grass-roots charities, ALL WAYS UP has expanded its giving programs to include college scholarships and an annual UP Through Education Summit for students entering their first year of college.
+To date, through the BGAs and other initiatives, ALL WAYS UP has funded more than 50 community partners and over 400 education scholarships.

-In 2014, the Perlman Foundation officially changed its name to ALL WAYS UP.
+In 2014, what began as the Perlman Foundation, officially became ALL WAYS UP.
 This change reflects the organization’s expanding base of partnerships, widening reach and continuing devotion to create unique and powerful ways to bridge the gap between ambition and achievement.
-ALL WAYS UP is proud of the many “ways up” being taken by those we serve — low-income youth and families with a demonstrated commitment to elevating their lives.
+ALL WAYS UP is proud of the many “ways up” being taken by those we serve — low-income youth and families with a demonstrated commitment to elevating their lives, with a primary focus on post-secondary education.